jablo/cablesim/README.md

 - DHCP signatures for Cable modem, MTA and CPE (one example so far).
 - Combined device simulation, of a cable-modem with built in MTA and Router.

-Ideas boiling up:
-- Add handling of more than one DHCP server
-- Add minimal interpretation of the cable modem config file so the simulation can react eg. on MTA enable/disable, og report some configured values like uplink/downlink speeds.
-- On-demand service: ReSTful web service interface to create a device on-demand and put it "online".
-- A subscriber behaviour simulation component, ie code that simulates different customer behaviour: how often is the modem reset, poweroff, poweron, at what time schedules etc.
-- Feed back to graphite or similar to get performance graphs
-- Add implementation of DHCPv6 client so we can do experiments with IPv6
-- Configuration - some way of describing and executing different scenarios

 Example modem boot sequence
 ---------------------------
 <pre>